Andy Ridley

 Andy Ridley (he/him) is an Art Psychotherapist registered with the HCPC (Health and Care Professions Council) and a member of the British Association of Art Therapists (BAAT).

-Andy has a background in teaching and adult and mental health nursing and has been a studio and community artist for over 30 years, working in various art media and in numerous and diverse community and organisational art and health contexts.
-This continued engagement in art and health has been driven by Andy’s belief that creativity for all of us is a core aspect of what makes us human, and that creative activity and self-expression can help us to find meaning and release from distressing feelings and the traces of past trauma.
+Andy has a background in teaching and adult and mental health nursing and has been a studio and community artist for over 30 years, working with a variety of creative media individually and in collaboration, and in numerous and diverse community and organisational art and health contexts.
+His continued engagement in art and health has been driven by Andy’s belief that creativity for all of us is a core aspect of what makes us human, and that creative activity and self-expression can help us to find meaning to significant and formative past events and relationships, and the possibility of release from distressing feelings and the traces of past trauma.

 Artmaking in a safe and supportive therapeutic context can also allow us to gain greater insight into important aspects of our emotional world and personal experience, leading to increased self-awareness and self-affirmation.

-Andy’s art psychotherapy practice is founded on the premise that understanding and support in therapy is a collaborative process, built on trust in the therapeutic relationship and creative expression, and an openness to explore sometimes distressing and unconscious areas of experience that might not otherwise be voiced.
+Andy’s integrative art psychotherapy practice is founded on the premise that understanding and support in therapy is a collaborative process, built on trust in the therapeutic relationship, creative expression, and an openness to explore sometimes distressing and unconscious areas of experience that might not otherwise be voiced.

 Getting Started